speajus/diblob/docs/grpc/index.md

 See the complete [example-grpc-server](https://github.com/speajus/diblob/tree/main/examples/example-grpc-server) for a full working example that demonstrates:

-- Setting up a gRPC server with diblob-grpc
+- Setting up a gRPC server with diblob-connect
 - Integrating a database with diblob-drizzle
 - Using dependency injection for services
 - Implementing CRUD operations